atsumiando/RNAseq_figure_plotter/README.md

 It is R codes and use "Rscript rnaseq_figure_plotter.r -i input_file -t bar -o output_file -g gene_list_file  ... -c 5 -s 6" to run!

-If you have any questions, email me (andoapi@gmail.com).

 # parameter of rnaseq_figure_plotter